Aashish Suresh Mangal Receives Doctorate from Thames International University for Business and Philanthropy - www.lokmattimes.com

 Aashish Suresh Mangal Receives Doctorate from Thames International University for Business and Philanthropy

-Dubai (UAE), May 10: In a ceremony graced by leading figures from business, academia, and healthcare, Dr. Aashish Suresh ...
+PNN Dubai (UAE), May 10: In a ceremony graced by leading figures from business, academia, and healthcare, Dr. Aashish ...

 Dubai (UAE), May 10: In a ceremony graced by leading figures from business, academia, and healthcare, Dr. Aashish Suresh Mangal was awarded the Honorary Doctorate in Business Management and Finance by The Thames International University, Europe.